midonet/midonet/specs/2015.02/cluster_design.md

   between agent and cluster at the Storage interface implemented by ZOOM.
-As part of later phases, the ZOOM-based implementation may be replaced by one based on an RPC that will interact with a distributed Cluster for access to topology and subscriptions.
+As part of later phases, the ZOOM-based implementation may be replaced by one based on an RPC that will interact with a distributed cluster for access to topology and subscriptions.
 In practise, this will involve moving most of the ZOOM-based implementation to the cluster nodes, behind the RPC server-side interface serving the Topology API.